Tarkov-Lambda/Lambda-Project/README.md

 # ALPHA NOTICE
 The project is currently in private testing phase and is not fully released yet.
 This repository contains code and only a portion of required asset bundles for gameplay.
+Issues and PRs are currently disabled while the project is in Alpha.
+We're selectively looking for contributors.
+If you'd like to get involved - please message **ifp** on discord

 ## On the shoulders of giants we stand
-This project wouldn't be possible without
+This project wouldn't be possible without:
-- **Battlestate Games** - Developing Escape From Tarkov for over 10 years.
+**Battlestate Games** - Developing Escape From Tarkov for over 10 years.
-- **SPT Crew** - Creating and maintaining an exuberantly ambitious ecosystem.
+**SPT Crew** - Creating and maintaining an exuberantly ambitious ecosystem.
-- **Lacyway** - Spearheading Fika, Dedicated Servers, and doing all the hard multiplayer work this project depends on.
+**Lacyway** - Spearheading Fika, Dedicated Servers, and doing all the hard multiplayer work this project depends on.

 ## Credits
-- **ifp**: Core • Gamemodes • Equipment • Networking • Maps • Steam Audio
+**ifp**: Core • Gamemodes • Equipment • Networking • Maps • Steam Audio
-- **tarkin**: Core • UI/UX • Maps • Mentor
+**tarkin**: Core • UI/UX • Maps • Mentor

 ## Features